 A. The standard 120 Hour TEFL course is OK for many countries, however some schools, agencies and governments require teachers to have a degree of some sort or another.
 The reason for this is that the schools in many countries have difficulty in applying for teacher 'work permits' from their governments, unless the teacher has a degree.

-Q. Is there an exam with the BA, MA or PhD Degree TEFL Courses
+Q. Is there an exam with the BA, MA or PhD Degree courses?

-A. The BA, MA and PhD TEFL Courses are based on essay's and other projects.
-When you complete them, they are each marked, and a grade awarded.
-The grade you get will determine what 'honours' are awarded with your degree.
-The 'honour' system is as follows:
+A. There are no exams with our Degree courses.
+Grading of the BA, MA and PhD Degree courses are based on your essay assignments and projects.
+When you complete them, they are each marked, and a grade is awarded.
+The grade you get will determine what 'Honours' are awarded with your degree (note: the 'Honour' system is not applicable to the PhD course).
+The BA and MA 'Honour' system is as follows:

 Degree with First Class Honours

 Degree with Second Class Honours

 Degree with Third Class Honours

 Since almost all of our students are already ESL teachers, and have a lot of experience, it is extremely rare to have a student complete the course and not be awarded a degree, however, it is important that you read and understand the course projects, before you start each assignment.
 It is also important to check your grammar, punctuation and sentence structure when submitting completed essays, as this is also 'scored' when marking and grading coursework.
 Researching the essays on the Internet is easy, however, we always look for originality, and that you have a complete understanding of each essay project.
 Lastly, should a student fail an assignment, they are given the opportunity to correct the work, and our Student Advisors are always there (7 days a week!) to advise and point them in the right direction.

 Q. How long will it take me to study the 120 hour TEFL course?

 A. Generally, it takes students around one month to study the course book, however, you may take as much time as you need, until you feel confident enough, to take the exam.